ThemeHackers/THKX/README.md

 # 🚀 THKX Smart Contracts

-This repository contains two smart contracts for the **THKX Token Ecosystem**:
+This repository contains smart contracts and scripts for the **THKX Token Ecosystem**:
-1. **THKX Faucet Contract** - A simple faucet that allows users to claim free THKX tokens.
+1. **THKX Faucet Contract** - A faucet that allows users to claim free THKX tokens.
 2. **THKX Token Contract** - An ERC-20 token with staking, minting, burning, and pausing functionalities.
+3. **Web3 Integration (`web3-thkx-faucets`)** - Frontend scripts to interact with the faucet.
+4. **Scripts and Tests** - Deployment, interaction scripts, and smart contract tests.

 ---